hasura/graphql-engine/architecture/sql-server.md

 ### Replace direct database access with flexible JSON APIs over HTTP
 - Modern workloads in the cloud or end-user web/mobile apps need a flexible and secure API over HTTP to access data
-- Use Hasura to to get a data API instantly, instead of having to build and maintain an API server
+- Use Hasura to get a data API instantly, instead of having to build and maintain an API server

 ## How Hasura Works